How the 10-Year Rule Increases Taxes

 So, what are the options to get around the 10-year rule and the death of the Stretch IRA?

 A Charitable Remainder Uni-Trust (CRUT) is a fascinating idea.
-If you have some charitable intent and want to leave a yearly income behind for your heirs, this might be just the thing for your large IRA.
-And guess what, you can name a Donor Advised Fund as your charity which means the remainder goes to your grandkids for gifting.
+If you have charitable intent and want to leave a yearly income behind for your heirs, this might be just the thing for your large IRA.
+And guess what?
+You can name a Donor Advised Fund as your charity, which means the remainder goes to your grandkids for gifting.

-Taking money out for life insurance is also a consideration, especially if you are bumping up against estate taxes and your heirs are in high tax brackets.
-So, the planning option is to pay taxes now to pull out money to put into a second-to-die GUL in a Life-Insurance Trust.
-This gets money out of your estate and into a tax-free benefit for your heirs.
+Taking money out for life insurance is also a consideration, especially if you are bumping against estate taxes and your heirs are in high tax brackets.
+So, the plan is to pay taxes now to pull out money to put into a second-to-die GUL in a Life-Insurance Trust.
+This gets money from your estate into a tax-free benefit for your heirs.
 After Roth conversions, believe it or not, this is an amazingly effective use of Permanent Life Insurance and one of the appropriate uses for high-income earners.

 Disclaimer Estate Planning